theleftwich/link-scraper/README.md

 How to use this program
 ----------------------------------
-Right-click on linkScraper.zip and save it somewhere.
-Unzip it, open the directory, and double-click on linkScraper.exe.
+Click on linkScraper.zip.
+This will take you to a page with a big gray box with a "View Raw" link in it.
+Right-click on that link and save it.

 You will need to have a Google spreadsheet of links you want to scrape.